 How to submit your proposal to speak at a conference or event or suggest a topic for a presentation

-We issue calls for speakers for our conferences and events throughout the year.
 As part of your submission we request the following:

-If you want to nominate a speaker or topic, but do not want speak yourself, we are also keen to hear from you.
+If you want to nominate a speaker or topic, but do not want to speak yourself, we are also keen to hear from you.

 Please note that by submitting an application you are agreeing to allow your name and contact details to be passed onto the organisation committee who may contact you regarding your submission.